Cancer biomarker discovery

 Siravegna G. et al. Integrating liquid biopsies into the management of cancer.
 Nat.
 Rev. Clin.
 Oncol.
 14, 531–548 (2017).

 Sundararajan V. et al. The versatile role of exosomes in cancer progression: diagnostic and therapeutic implications.
 Cell.
 Oncol.
 41, 223–252 (2018).

-Publications citing the use of SMARTer ThruPLEX-Plasma Seq Kit and SMARTer smRNA-seq Kit for noninvasive monitoring of tumor chemoresistance and miRNA profiling in prostate cancer diagnosis, respectively
+Publications citing the use of the SMARTer ThruPLEX-Plasma Seq Kit for noninvasive monitoring of tumor chemoresistance and the SMARTer smRNA-seq Kit for miRNA profiling in prostate cancer diagnosis

 Guelfi, G. et al. Next generation sequencing of urine exfoliated cells: an approach of prostate cancer microRNAs research.
 Sci.
 Rep. 8, 7111 (2018).

 Mayrhofer, M. et al. Cell-free DNA profiling of metastatic prostate cancer reveals microsatellite instability, structural rearrangements and clonal hematopoiesis.
 Genome Med.
 10, 85–98 (2018).